aspose-imaging/Aspose.Imaging-Products/imaging/net/conversion/wmf-to-jpeg/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert WMF to JPEG Using C#" %}}

- In order to convert WMF to JPEG, weвЂ™ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert WMF to JPEG, we’ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.imaging)